How to make a successful mortgage application

 Top tip It pays to break down your monthly spending patterns so you have a clear picture of where your money goes.

-The main lenders will ask about central items of committed expenditure.
+Lenders will ask about central items of committed expenditure.
 That will mean breaking down spending on items like utilities, food, council tax, travel costs and insurances.
 Other points that can have a significant bearing on how much you can borrow are the number of dependants, childcare costs and, in some cases, pension contributions.

 Many lenders will use statistical data to cut down on the level of detail they need.
 They will make assumptions about what expenditure they expect a borrower with your profile to have.